 Loop Detection

-Fuze uses a layered approach to loop detection.
-Layers 1 and 2 are fully implemented.
-Layers 3-5 are planned and accept configuration, but are not yet actively enforced by the guard.
+Fuze layers five detection strategies to catch stuck agents.
+Layers 1 and 2 are enforced today; Layers 3-5 accept configuration but are not yet active.

 Layer 1: Hard iteration cap